 Not everyone knows how to feel about marijuana these days.
 Several states have legalized the recreational use of pot, and many more have accepted it as a legitimate form of medical treatment.
-There is also a ton of information online in support of legalizing pot, claiming that it has fewer side effects than an aspirin.
+There is also a ton of information online in support of legalizing pot, claiming that it has fewer side effects than aspirin.

 So, when you find out that your teen has been experimenting with pot, what do you do?
-Is it too much to think that a marijuana addiction is possible?
+Is it too much to think that marijuana addiction is possible?

 Long-Term Effects Of Marijuana